robbannn/pixelator/README.md

 let pixelator = new Pixelator();

 let options = {
-    boxSize: 50     // Size of the sides of the box, this will result in a 50x50 pixel square
+    boxSize: 50          // Size of the sides of the squares, this will result in 50x50 pixel squares.
-    gridSize: 2     // This will create a 2 pixel wide separation between the boxes.
-Defaults };                  // to 0.
+    gridSize: 2,         // This will create a 2 pixel wide separation between the boxes.
+Defaults to 0.
+    gridColor: '#ff0000' // This sets the grid color to red.
+};

 pixelator.pixelate(file, options).then(resultObject => {
     let pixelatedFile = resultObject.file;